MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/decommission-remove-on-prem.md

       1. In Topology Builder, download a new copy and navigate to the Frontend pool.
       1. Right-click the pool, and then select **Edit Properties**.
-      1. In **Associations**, uncheck **Associate Edge Pool** (for media components) and click **OK**.
+      1. In **Associations**, uncheck **Associate Edge Pool** (for media components) and select **OK**.
-      1. If there's more than one Frontend Pool, remove Associations for all remaining pools.
+      1. If there's more than one Frontend Pool, then remove Associations for all remaining pools.
       1. Select **Action > Remove Deployment**.
       1. Select **Action > Publish Topology**.

-   1. After publishing the topology, complete the additional steps described in the wizard.
+   1. After publishing the topology, complete the other steps described in the wizard.

 2. Remove Skype for Business Server conference directories by running the following Skype for Business Server PowerShell cmdlet: